 Colors burst off the screen, and the with its 144-Hz refresh rate keeps the gaming action smooth.

 As usual, Alienware has one of the most vivid screens in the land.
-It's capable of reproducing 150 percent of the sRGB color gamut, matching the Stealth Thin and beating the 132-percent premium gaming laptop average.
+The 60-Hz panel is capable of reproducing 150 percent of the sRGB color gamut, matching the Stealth Thin and beating the 132-percent premium gaming laptop average.
 The Evo15-S came in second with 126 percent, while the Zephyrus hit 120 percent.
 The Blade 15 delivered a respectable 112 percent.
 Meanwhile, the m15's 144-Hz panel did slightly better, at 154 percent.

-The m15 has an average brightness of 284 nits, overcoming the 278-nit premium gaming laptop average, but on a par with its peers.
+The m15's 60-Hz display has an average brightness of 284 nits, overcoming the 278-nit premium gaming laptop average, but on a par with its peers.
 The Stealth Thin and Zephyrus reached 293 and 286 nits, respectively, while the Blade 15 and Evo15-S averaged a respective 260 and 249 nits.
 However, the m15's 144-Hz screen hit only 241 nits of brightness.

 Something had to take a hit with all this slimming down.
 I've gotten so used to our test labs and offices being awash in loud, rich audio that I was a bit taken aback by the tinny sound that greeted me on the m15.
 The two bottom-mounted speakers did their best, but Santana's electric guitar on "Europa (Earth's Cry Heaven's Smile) barely filled our lab even at max volume and it sounded a bit distorted.

 When I played The Witcher 3, I appreciated that I could hear the wind whipping through the trees as I trekked through the forest.
 And while the strings were relatively clean during the fight music, they were quieter than I'm used to when playing on an Alienware system.
 I'd definitely recommend using a gaming headset when gaming on the m15.